iluwatar/java-design-patterns/curiously-recurring-template-pattern/README.md

 08:42:34.054 [main] INFO crtp.MmaFighter -- MmaFighter(name=Dave, surname=Davidson, nickName=The Bug Smasher, speciality=Kickboxing) is going to fight against MmaFighter(name=Jack, surname=Jackson, nickName=The Pragmatic, speciality=Brazilian Jiu-Jitsu)
 ```

-## When to Use the Curiously Recurring Template Pattern Pattern in Java
+## When to Use the Curiously Recurring Template Pattern in Java

 * When you need to extend the functionality of a class through inheritance but prefer compile-time polymorphism to runtime polymorphism for efficiency reasons.
 * When you want to avoid the overhead of virtual functions but still achieve polymorphic behavior.